bimobject/docs/docs/minidocs/products/add-materials.md

 ## Adding a material to your {{entityName}}

-Select the materials you want to add by ticking the box next to their name.
-Then click the `Add material` button in the top right corner of the sidepanel.
-This will close the sidepanel, and the materials you selected will show up in the **Materials section** table.
+Tick the boxes next to the materials you want to add, then click `Add material`.
+The sidepanel will close, and the selected materials will appear in the **Materials section** table.

 ![Image of the materials table](/images/product/added-materials.jpg)